 By the way, Americans can still travel to Cuba despite recent changes to Cuba travel policy.
 A legal trip is just a matter of making sure you know what's changed and how it affects your plans.

 And before your trip, make sure to check out:

 Can I still travel to Cuba from the US legally?
 If so, how?

 Yes.
 You have two options:

-If you're interested, one of our locals in Cuba can plan out as much or as little of your trip as you'd like, all while ensuring that you are visiting legally under the category of your choice.
+If you're interested, one of our locals in Cuba can plan out as much or as little of your trip as you'd like, helping to ensure that you are visiting legally under the Support for the Cuban People category.

 What are the categories of allowable travel?
 What category should I pick?